 Our People

-Blue Knot Foundation’s education and training programs, practice, supervision and organisational change are well supported by our nation-wide team of trainers, supervisors and consultants all of whom are skilled, experienced and suitably qualified to inspire and empower those with whom they work.
+Blue Knot Foundation’s education and training programs, practice, supervision and organisational development are well supported by our nation-wide team of trainers, supervisors and consultants all of whom are skilled, experienced and suitably qualified to inspire and empower those with whom they work.
 We expertly match the requisite skills and experience with the diverse needs of each organisation and identified topics and subject matter.

 Training, Practice and Organisational Change Team